 The talk is about a new type of multi-signature.
 It begins with a brief introduction of the relevant background, which enables to catch up with the main idea of the talk even to people who do not focus on the particular area.
 The introduction is complemented by a few witty remarks.
 Accompanying slides contain well-selected images that underline the main concepts and help the audience to keep up with the talk; only a minimum of text is shown on the slides.
 The language, pacing, and intonation are appropriate.

+-great!

 8) VISUALIZATION: A PETRI DISH FOR INTELLIGENCE AUGMENTATION

-This talk is introducing interactive data visualization and their use in domain-specific toolkit design.
-It has great structure, hooks the listeners from the beginning, showcases the strengths of the tools he introduces very clearly and approachable for people outside of computer science - talk is given in front of life scientist after all.
+This talk introduces interactive data visualization and their use in domain-specific toolkit design.
+It has a great structure, hooks the listeners from the beginning, showcases the strengths of the tools he introduces very clearly and approachably for people outside of computer science – the talk is given in front of life scientists/life scientist audience after all.
 The talk is really captivating.
 The supporting visuals used are immersive and on-point.

+-great!

+Style comment: The second sentence is clear, however, it might be divided into two sentences to make it a bit easier to read.

 9) I would prefer stronger use of sign-posting language and structure throughout the presentation.
-Contained key takeways/implications/summary at the end, which I enjoyed.
+It contained key takeways/implications/summary at the end, which I enjoyed.

 The content of the talk was adjusted to the audience and to previous talks at the conference, which is great!
 It was informative, understandable and entertaining.